ParaNames: A Massively Multilingual Entity Name Corpus: Data extraction and quality challenges

-A visualization of the name counts for the 100 languages with the most entity labels in Wikidata is shown in Figure~\ref{fig:per_lang_barchart}.
+A visualization of the name counts for the 75 languages with the most entity labels in Wikidata is shown in Figure~\ref{fig:per_lang_barchart}.
 The number of entity names in Wikidata varies greatly across languages, and counts are distributed according to a Zipf-like power law distribution where a few languages contain most of the names.
 As expected, many of the largest languages are also large in terms of number of speakers.
 However, there are notable exceptions, such as Asturian, which contains the fourth largest number of entity names, despite only having fewer than a million native speakers.
 We suspect that this is an artifact of non-human editing on Wikipedia, and many of these entities appear to be copies of the English name.
 We discuss this further in Section~\ref{sec:limitations}.

-The relative proportions of entity types also seem to vary, with LOC entities comprising the bulk of names for most languages.
+The relative proportions of entity types also seem to vary, with PER entities comprising the bulk of names for most languages.
 There are exceptions, however.
-For instance, the number of PER names for Albanian seem to substantially outnumber the LOC entities.
-For many smaller languages with fewer names, entity types other than LOC are more evenly represented than among the larger languages.
+For instance, in Ukrainian, LOC entities account for approximately 45\% of the names, which is substantially larger than the approximately 22\% of English entities which are of type LOC.